KaranPatwa2411/System-Design/README.md

-# 🏗️ System Design Playbook
+# 🏗️ System Design Repo

 A curated collection of **system design concepts** and **real-world case studies**
 to help engineers prepare for **system design interviews** and build scalable,